Franco28/RedmiNote7ToolC-/README.md

-# Redmi Note 7 Tool
+# Redmi Note 7 Tool (Dropped: Due to i don't have anymore the device)

 Tool based on C#